-V. CONCLUSION
+VI.
+CONCLUSION

 IQMESH networking technology for wireless mesh networks, its basic principles and related routing algorithms were presented.
+Easiness of use and code efficiency was demonstrated on several examples.
 Specific implementation in IQRF communication platform was described.
 Like with any other technology or algorithm, IQMESH applications can benefit from technological advantages and would be affected by its limitations.
 The flooding scheme would be an excellent option for telemetry systems, e.g., AMR applications for water meters providing data just a few times a day or for street lighting applications.
 On the other hand, many redundant links and consequent time delays can generate difficulties in real time applications and missing support for node to node communication would create more programming work on the application layer.

-VI.
+VII.
 FUTURE WORK